krstffr/meteor-sitemap-creator/README.md

 - You have to proivde a loc key/value for every item from the callback method.
 - You must not pass any other keys than loc, lastmod, priority or changefreq.
 Doing so will throw an error.
+- The sitemap will be ordered by 1. priorty 2. lastmod.
+- Every item in the sitemap must have a unique loc value.
+Failing this will throw an error.

 ## Bugs etc.